krishkool/ExpenseManager/README.md

 # ExpenseManager
-Project Expense Manager  in Django framework using authentication
+Project Expense Manager  in Django framework with user authentication